StatCan/tass-ssat/docs/README_en.md

 - [tass-orchestrator](https://github.com/StatCan/tass-ssat/tree/main/tass-orchestrator)
 - [tass-report](https://github.com/StatCan/tass-ssat/tree/main/tass-report)

+#### Automation Commands

+Currently supported automation commands and the required parameters can be found in our [Actions Pages](./actions/actions.md)

 #### Demo

 The repository comes with several examples and working demos.
 To use any of the demos, clone the repository, then